sam-sw/daily-earthquake-map/README.md

 ```
 </details>

-Note: these steps need only be run once.
-To minify and copy files, first create
+To minify and copy files, first create an empty build directory in this
-an empty build directory in the root of this repository:
+repository's root:

 ```bash
 mkdir build
 ```

 Then run the script (making sure you have the Python virtual environment
-activated, and are in the root of this repository):
+activated, and are again in this repository's root):

 ```bash
 python build.py src build static